Overview

 depend on the amount of brokerage transactions directed to SIG’s custodian(s).
 In addition, there is no

-corresponding commitment made by SIG to SIG’s custodian(s) to invest any specific amount or percentage of
+corresponding commitment made by SIG to SIG’s custodian(s) to invest any specific amount or percentage

-that clients maintain their assets in accounts at SIG’s custodian(s) will be based in part on the benefit to SIG
+recommendation that clients maintain their assets in accounts at SIG’s custodian(s) will be based in part

-of the availability of some of the foregoing products and services and not solely on the nature, cost or quality
+on the benefit to SIG of the availability of some of the foregoing products and services and not solely on

-of custody and brokerage services provided by SIG’s custodian(s).
-The receipt of these benefits creates a
+the nature, cost or quality of custody and brokerage services provided by SIG’s custodian(s).
+The receipt

-potential conflict of interest and may indirectly influence SIG’s choice of SIG’s custodian(s) for custody and
+of these benefits creates a potential conflict of interest and could indirectly influence SIG’s choice of SIG’s

-brokerage services.
+custodian(s) for custody and brokerage services.

-SIG will periodically review its arrangements with the BD/Custodians and other broker-dealers against other
+SIG will periodically review its arrangements with the BD/Custodians and other broker-dealers against

-services, including, but not limited to, the following:
+broker-dealer’s services, including, but not limited to, the following:

 a broker-dealer’s trading expertise, including its ability to complete trades, execute and settle